TristanGarry/sea-lice-forecasting/README.md

 * Non-hackily form the input tensors
   * Include the farm data in the input tensors (this is not currently implemented because I wasn't happy with my original implementation)
   * Write resampling helper functions to be robust to new data inputs
+* Convert code in jupyter notebook to .py and ensure reproducibility
 * Long-term - write visualisations

 ## Overall project Status: In progress